Analysis | What a 50-50 Senate Means, for Biden and for the U.S.

 3. Who leads Senate committees?

 The majority party assigns a chairman for each of the Senate’s 20 permanent committees, holds a majority of seats on each committee and controls most committee staff and resources.
 But when the Senate was evenly divided at the start of 2001, its Republican and Democratic leaders -- Trent Lott of Mississippi and Tom Daschle of South Dakota -- negotiated a power-sharing agreement that provided for equal membership on committees, equal budgets for committee Republicans and Democrats, and the ability of both leaders to advance legislation out of committees that are deadlocked.
-A similar power-sharing arrangement might be reached after Jan.
-20.
+A similar power-sharing arrangement has been in the works between Schumer and the Senate Republican leader, Mitch McConnell.

 4. What can Democrats do with 50 Senate votes?

-Republicans will wield the biggest weapon given to the Senate minority -- the power to filibuster, or demand unlimited debate on legislation that doesn’t have the backing of a super-majority of 60 senators.
+Republicans will wield the biggest weapon given to the Senate minority -- the power to filibuster, or demand unlimited debate on legislation that doesn’t have the backing of a 60-vote supermajority.
 That means the narrow Democratic majority would need to win over at least 10 Republicans, a huge challenge, to advance non-budgetary initiatives on topics such as the federal minimum wage, family leave, labor rights and background checks for gun purchases.
 And with the slimmest possible majority, Democrats will have to stick together.
 A single defection or absence could slow key nominations and legislation.

 6. Who is key to keeping the 50 Senate Democrats together?